isomerpages/csa-sicw1/_events/23 Oct 2025/High–Level Panels: Diplomacy.md

 #### **High-Level Panels: Diplomacy**

 **23 October 2025 (Thursday)**
-*Time: 9.00am to 12.30pm (GMT +8)*

-In an increasingly interconnected world, cybersecurity is no longer a technical issue — it is a matter of international diplomacy and strategic policy.
-The High-Level Panels on Diplomacy bring together senior government officials and cybersecurity experts to explore the evolving role of international cooperation in the face of pressing global cyber developments.
-Join us for an insightful morning of panels discussing how multi-stakeholders can navigate the complex intersection of diplomacy and cybersecurity.

 **Segment I: Making Consensus Work: The UN and the Future of International Cyber Cooperation**
 <br>*Time: 9.20am to 10.10am (GMT +8)*